 They are worth considering if you're looking to start dressmaking for a living or if you want to start making curtains or other chunkier items to sell.
 They're also handy if you find you are often sewing thick or tougher materials that your machine struggles to handle – from denim to upholstery fabric – for example if you're making a lot of costumes from specialist fabrics that your current sewing machine struggles with.

 What is the difference between an industrial sewing machine and a normal one?

-They need more space: As industrial sewing machines usually larger and heavier than domestic machines, they need more space and a table to house their motor.
+As industrial sewing machines are usually larger and heavier than domestic machines, they need more space and a table to house their motor.
 Before you commit to buy, do you have space for the machine to live?
 Check the spec before you commit.

 What is a walking foot industrial sewing machine?

 A walking foot industrial sewing machine has a special foot built into the stitching area that grips the top of your fabric.
 Using a walking foot machine ensures your fabric moves smoothly as you sew – as the feed dogs move the bottom layer at the same rate as the top layer.
 This reduces the chance of your fabric puckering or shifting as you sew.
 Walking foot industrial sewing machines are often chosen by quilting businesses, or to topstitch hems or necklines.
 They're also the machine of choice if you're sewing knit fabrics as they're designed to stop the chance of your fabric stretching as you stitch.

 How to choose an industrial sewing machine

 We're here to help you find the best industrial sewing machine for your needs – from durability to speed, and price point!
 Here are our top tips: